Indian Antarctic Programme: India Post Office in Antarctica

 It was established in the year 1984 during the third Indian expedition to Antarctica.
 It was located at Dakshin Gangotri.
 As many as 10,000 letters were posted and cancelled in this post office in total in the first year of its establishment.
 Although the post office is no more there, it is a favourite stopover for Indian tourists who visit the place in cruise ships.

 The current Indian post office in Antarctica is situated at Maitri, where the country's current research station is also situated.

+Air Support Operations

+The Indian Air Force has supported logistical operations in Antarctica, including air-dropping critical supplies to research teams in remote camps.
+In the 1980s and 1990s, IAF’s Helicopters—most notably the Mi-8 played a role in delivering equipment and airdropping scientists and material near Indian research stations.
+IAF aircrew flying these missions was referred to as "Flyboys in the land of flightless penguins", a nod to the extreme flying conditions and novelty of these high-latitude operations.